Preparing for your arrival

 Don’t hesitate to contact the International Relations (IR) coordinator at the FFBC, concerning courses and daily life at the faculty: Julie PARKER. julie.parker[at]univ-lille2.fr

-Here are in the two links below all of the courses you can choose in FFBC.
+Here are in the links below all of the courses you can choose in FFBC (with descriptions).

 Undergraduate programs in FFBC